Lucas Vergnettes, DO(FR)

 Current research

-I am completing a Master's in pain science and person-centred care at Metropolia University of Applied Sciences, Helsinki.
-My research engages predictive processing, active inference in manual therapy (drawing on Thomson, Esteves, and Sposato), and the evidence base for person-centred approaches in chronic pain.
+I am completing a Master's in Osteopathy at Metropolia University of Applied Sciences, Helsinki, developing knowledge in neuroscience, enactive approaches, person-centred care, pain science, and sustainable leadership.
+My research engages the touch neurophysiology at play in regard to predictive processing and active inference in manual therapy (drawing on Draper-Rodi, Thomson, Esteves, and Sposato), and the evidence base for person-centred approaches in chronic pain.
 That engagement keeps my clinical reasoning in active conversation with the current literature — and is the basis of the intellectual content I bring to consultation, mentoring, and study group sessions.

 Clinical practice

-Clinical patients: Saisons Osteopathy, Oak Bay, Victoria BC.
+Clinical patients: Saisons Osteopathy, Oak Bay Avenue, Victoria BC.

 Professional consultation available now.